 The solution to your problems – All of us have our problems…and we will continue to have problems after having cosmetic surgery.
-Aesthetic enhancement will not improve your relationships, get you a stress-free job or make you enjoy retirement any more than you currently do.
+The aesthetic enhancement will not improve your relationships, get you a stress-free job or make you enjoy retirement any more than you currently do.

 Someone famous had it – If Heidi Montag’s example isn’t enough for you, think of all the other stars that have wrecked their appearance by going overboard with cosmetic surgery.

 The best way to avoid going overboard?
 Choose the right surgeon.
 An experienced, reputable surgeon will be upfront and honest about your expectations and what you can achieve.
 He or she will also be able to assess your specific situation and come up with a realistic surgical plan.

 Do your research and identify a few surgeons that seem to fit the bill.
 Then schedule a consultation with each.
 Choose a surgeon that places an emphasis on your health and safety.
 Avoid surgeons that push you toward treatments you’re not interested in.

 It’s very important that you read reviews and testimonials from former patients for any surgeon you are considering.
 If possible, converse with former patients over the phone or via email to assess how happy they are with their results.

 Your surgeon should be board-certified by the American Board of Facial Plastic and Reconstructive Surgery (ABFPRS), which will ensure that he or she has advanced training in facial plastic surgery.